Inom-Turdikulov/notes/output/md/how i study computer science.md

 tags:
 - inbox
 - outline
-title: How I study Computer Science?
 ---

+# How I study Computer Science?

 Not 100% related to Computer Science, but I started to learn it from this book:
 [@BrianWKernighanProgrammingLanguage1988](./%40BrianWKernighanProgrammingLanguage1988.md).
 I currently read it and do